Partisan (military): Greek

-The largest resistance groups were the communist-led National Liberation Front (EAM) and its military arm, the Greek People's Liberation Army (ELAS), with over 50,000 members by 1944, and the republican, anti-communist National Republican Greek League (EDES), led by Napoleon Zervas with ~12,000 fighters.
+The largest resistance groups were the communist-led National Liberation Front (EAM) and its military arm, the Greek People's Liberation Army (ELAS), with over 50,000 members by 1944, led by Aris Velouchiotis, Samariniotis and Sarafis, and the republican, anti-communist National Republican Greek League (EDES), led by Napoleon Zervas with ~12,000 fighters.
 EAM/ELAS dominated rural areas, conducting sabotage and guerrilla warfare, while EDES was active in northern Greece.
 Smaller organizations such as PEAN were active in cities.
 PEAN's most spectacular act was the bombing of the collaborationist ESPO's headquarters in 1942, who was trying to recruit volunteers for a "Greek Legion" to fight in the Eastern Front alongside Germans.

 A rare joint operation occurred in November 1942, when ELAS, EDES, and British SOE agents destroyed the Gorgopotamos viaduct in Operation Harling, disrupting Axis supply lines.
 However, ideological tensions led to ELAS attacking groups like EKKA and clashing with EDES in 1943–44, amid fears of a communist post-war takeover.
 These conflicts, alongside battles against collaborationist Security Battalions, foreshadowed the Greek Civil War.
-After the German withdrawal in October 1944, EAM/ELAS’s attempt to seize control clashed with British-backed EDES and government forces.
+After the German withdrawal in October 1944, EAM/ELAS's attempt to seize control clashed with British-backed EDES and government forces.
 This erupted into the Dekemvriana (December 1944–January 1945), a 37-day conflict in Athens where ELAS fought British troops and anti-communist factions, resulting in thousands of deaths and marking the first phase of the Greek civil war, driven by Cold War rivalries and internal divisions.